The Shining Stars really enjoyed their Chatterbox workshop alongside family members. The...Read More

 Parents are given clear expectations about reading at home.
+Each pupil has a home reading diary with key parts of our reading scheme inside it to support parents in helping their child.
 Workshops in reading are organised regularly in school to upskill parents in helping their child to be a reader.

 See information for parents on our website.

-Writing – We give our children many opportunities to write for different audiences and purposes and we encourage pupils to see themselves as authors.
-To support children in moving towards independent writing we provide a wide range of writing stimuli including the use of quality ‘age appropriate’ texts as well as film and imagery.
+Writing – We give our pupils many opportunities to write for different audiences and purposes and encourage pupils to see themselves as authors.
+To support pupils in moving towards independent writing we provide a wide range of writing stimuli including the use of quality ‘age appropriate’ texts as well as film and imagery.
 Emphasis is placed on all elements of spelling, punctuation and grammar as well as modelled, shared and guided writing, editing, handwriting and feedback to improve standards.
-We use drama techniques to encourage pupils to express and exchange ideas and to develop sophisticated vocabulary.
-We provide opportunities for children’s writing to link to the creative curriculum to improve knowledge and understanding in context for other subject areas such as History.
+We use drama techniques to encourage pupils to express their ideas and to develop sophisticated vocabulary.
+We provide opportunities for pupils’ writing to link to subjects in our creative curriculum to improve knowledge and understanding in context.

 Extended writing is key to ensure our pupils have the opportunity to apply learned spelling, punctuation and grammar skills at least fortnightly.
-Highlighters are used to identify aspects of SPAG and for children to deepen their knowledge and understanding.
-Follow up from the extended 'are built in through up levelling a piece of work / mystery author/grammar detectives.
+Highlighters are used to identify aspects of SPAG and for pupils to deepen their knowledge and understanding.
+Follow up from the extended writing sessions are built in after each extended writing session for pupils to up level their work – e.g. through mystery author /grammar detectives.

-Handwriting – We believe the teaching of handwriting to be central to achieving high standards in all work across school and therefore handwriting is taught frequently throughout the week across KS1 and KS2 following the teaching of phonics and reading using the RWI handwriting scheme.
-Children are taught initial letter formation then relative size before moving on to joins and fluency within the scheme across KS1 and KS2.
+Handwriting – We believe the teaching of handwriting is central to achieving high standards in all work and therefore handwriting is taught frequently throughout the week across KS1 and KS2 following the teaching of phonics and reading using the Read Write Inc. handwriting materials.
+Pupils are taught initial letter formation then relative size before moving on to ‘arm’ and ‘washing line’ joins and fluency within the scheme across KS1 and KS2.

 It was lovely to see so many parents and carers who attended the RWInc workshop, which was held in...Read More